microsoft/windows-rs/rfcs/0000-rfc-process.md

 [motivation]: #motivation

 The `windows` crate has experienced rapid change and experimentation in the past 2 years.
-This experimentation has been invaluable, but it is is important to start solidifying design.
+This experimentation has been invaluable, but it is important to start solidifying design.
 The outcome of following the RFC process should ultimately be:

 - less churn - once features are integrated they typically change very little, especially to outside users
 - features are generally of higher quality